eq19/maps/exponentiation/span17/README.md

 ![008869256_1-75ca18aad2faf65f52f4c7706d7d8bd3-768x994](https://github.com/eq19/maps/assets/8466209/7c7f069f-dcfb-439e-961e-68c63c76dc9d)

+Feynman avoids exposing the reader to the mathematics of complex numbers by using a simple but accurate representation of them as arrows on a piece of paper or screen.

 ```note
 It should be remembered that the expression hides a lot of complexity.
 We have summed over all possible timeorderings and summed over all polarization states of the virtual photon.
 If we are then presented with a new Feynman diagram we don’t want to go through the full calculation again.
 Fortunately this isn’t necessary – can just write down matrix element using a set of simple rules Basic Feynman Rules: e+ g m+ Propagator factor for each internal line (i. e. each internal virtual particle) Dirac Spinor for each external line e–
 ```

 [![image-18](https://github.com/eq19/maps/assets/8466209/f233cea8-77c7-4456-bc5c-65b0e98b3f73)](https://slidetodoc.com/particle-physics-michaelmas-term-2011-prof-mark-thomson-6/)

+Finally, one has to compute P(A to B) and E(C to D) corresponding to the probability amplitudes for the photon and the electron respectively.

 ## Mapping Scheme